UedaTakeyuki/nsaftclp/contents/Network/http/README.md

 make simple-client
 ```

 Then, run simple-server first and run simple-client.
-Expected output of simple-client is as follows:
+Expected output of simple-client is something like as follows:

 ```
 > GET / HTTP/1.1